jiriklepl/SAT-SMT-solvers/sat-use/testing_equivalence/README.md

 # Testing Equivalence

+For this assignment, I used **minisat**, which according to the previous assignments is the fastest of the tested SAT solvers.

 The program `main` built by `make` takes three arguments: `short|long|long_eq FILE1 FILE2` and then determines whether the formula specified by the DIMACS file `FILE1` implies the formula specified by the DIMACS file `FILE2`.

 The first argument determines which version of the algorithm is used: (lets call the first formula F and the second P)